 Michelle never lost that initial fascination with wine.
 She studied wine and spent time travelling in wine regions until finally deciding to take the plunge, leaving the corporate world for the world of wine.

 In 2011, Michelle spent two months in Argentina to work harvest and learn about winemaking.
 Since her return she has become a Certified Sommelier and a graduate of the WSET Diploma Program.
 She is also a WSET Certified Wine Educator, holds the Certified Specialist of Wine designation from the Society of Wine Educators and is a Professional Fromager.
+She is currently studying for the Master of Wine.

 Outside of WSET, Michelle is Director of Education for the Canadian Association of Professional Sommeliers and teaches in its Accredited Sommelier program.
 She presents wine-focused seminars, tastings and events to clients, both corporate and private.
 Michelle enjoys sharing her passion of wine with people and is thrilled when her students and clients have that “aha” moment.